-Unemployment benefit: If younger than age 36, the insured must have 312 days of insured employment or deemed employment in the 18 months before the date of the claim for benefits; if between ages 36 and 50, 468 days in the 27 months before the date of the claim for benefits; if older than age 50, 624 days in the 36 months before the date of the claim for benefits.
-The insured must register at an unemployment office and be capable and available for work.
-Unemployment must be involuntary; otherwise, disqualification for 4 to 52 weeks or the loss of eligibility to benefits.
+Unemployment benefit: If younger than age 36, the insured must have at least 312 days of covered employment or deemed employment in the 18 months before the date of the claim for benefits; if between ages 36 and 50, 468 days in the 27 months before the date of the claim for benefits; if older than age 50, 624 days in the 36 months before the date of the claim for benefits.
+The insured must register at an unemployment office and be capable of and available for work.
+Unemployment must be involuntary; otherwise, the insured is disqualified for 4 to 52 weeks or loses eligibility for benefits.

-Job search benefit: Younger than age 30 and does not meet the employment qualifying condition for the unemployment benefit.
-The insured must register at an unemployment office and be capable and available for work.
-Benefits are payable after a waiting period.
+Job search benefit: The insured must be younger than age 30, does not meet the employment qualifying condition for the unemployment benefit, and must register at an unemployment office and be capable of and available for work.
+Benefits are paid after a waiting period.

-Prepension supplement: Aged 58 or older with 25 years of employment.
+Prepension supplement: Aged 60 or older with at least 30 years (men) or 26 years (women) of employment.

-Aged unemployed person's supplement: Aged 50 or older with 20 years of employment, unemployed for 12 months, and not entitled to the prepension supplement.
+Aged unemployed person's supplement: The insured must be aged 50 or older with at least 20 years of employment, be unemployed for at least 12 months, and not be entitled to the prepension supplement.